Lausannen/NAS-FCOS/README.md

 # NAS-FCOS: Fast Neural Architecture Search for Object Detection

-This project hosts the inference code and model for implementing the NAS-FCOS algorithm for object detection, as presented in our paper:
+This project hosts the train and inference code with pretrained model for implementing the NAS-FCOS algorithm for object detection, as presented in our paper:

     NAS-FCOS: Fast Neural Architecture Search for Object Detection;
     Ning Wang, Yang Gao, Hao Chen, Peng Wang, Zhi Tian, Chunhua Shen;